anbox-cloud/discourse-docs/exp/anbox-cloud.md

 Each Anbox subcluster also has a number of LXD worker nodes that form a LXD cluster.
 Each LXD worker node runs the following components:

 * **LXD** - The LXD daemon spawns a number of LXD containers containing Anbox-related configuration.
-These containers provide an Ubuntu environment that uses the hardware of the LXD worker node, including CPUs, disks, networks and if available, GPUs.
-Each LXD/Anbox container runs exactly one Android container, that the end user can access/stream.
+These containers provide an Ubuntu environment that uses the hardware of the LXD worker node, including CPUs, disks, networks, and if available, GPUs.
+Each LXD container runs exactly one Android container that the end user can access/stream.

+[note type="information" status="Note"] The term LXD containers or LXD images in Anbox Cloud documentation means that they are LXD containers or images that contain Anbox-related configuration.[/note]

 * **AMS node controller** – The AMS node controller puts the appropriate firewall rules in place when a container is started or stopped to control ingress and egress traffic.